How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 • Select option 2 for better security.

-Once you have gone through all the prompts and the process completes, Certbot will output a message similar to the one mentioned indicating the location of your certificate files and further information.
+Once you have gone through all the prompts and the process is complete, Certbot will output a message similar to the one mentioned, indicating the location of your certificate files and further information.

-Before we automate the renewal process, it’s important to ensure that the renewal command works as expected.
-We can do this by performing a dry run, which simulates the renewal process without making any actual changes to the certificates.
+Before automating the renewal process, ensuring that the renewal command works as expected is crucial.
+We can do this by performing a dry run, which simulates the renewal process without changing the certificates.
 Run the following command to initiate a dry run:

 sudo certbot renew --dry-run

-If the dry run completes without errors, we can schedule automatic certificate renewals.
+If the dry run is complete without errors, we can schedule automatic certificate renewals.
 We’ll use Cron to run the renewal command at a specific time each day.

 First, open the crontab file in edit mode using the following command: